 The main line of defense against breast cancer is having a healthy lifestyle and being aware of the various risk factors.
 Excessive consumption of alcohol and tobacco increases the risk of breast cancer while diet and exercise help in preventing it.
 A lot of women who have a predisposition towards this condition because of family history are advised to take preemptive measures by consulting with oncologists.

 Here at mfine, we have teamed up with the top oncologists from the best hospitals in the country.
 You can now download the mfine app and begin a preventive treatment strategy with a doctor, right from the comfort of your own home.
-As far as breast cancer is concerned, being one step ahead is being safe from this condition.
+Being aware and a step ahead is being safe from breast cancer!